aspose-total-cloud/Aspose.Total-Products/total/java/conversion/odt-to-sxc/_index.md

----title: Convert ODT to SXC via Java SDK in Clouddescription: Cloud APIs & SDKs to Convert ODT to SXC.
+---title: Convert Word to SXC, ODT to SXC FREE Converter or Java SDKdescription: Free Conversion of ODT to SXC by using Java Cloud APIs & SDKs.
 Also Create, Edit & Render Microsoft Word & OpenOffice documents in the Cloud.---